-Effect of Condition: These conditions could result in unrecorded transactions, misstated financial reports, undetected errors, or misappropriation of funds.
+Effect of Condition: These conditions resulted in unrecorded transactions, misstated financial reports, undetected errors.
+Further, these conditions could result in misappropriation of funds, noncompliance with state statute, and loss of District funds.

-Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends that the District implement a system of internal controls to provide reasonable assurance that revenue, expenditures, and fund balances are accurately presented on the District's monthly financial reports.
+Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends that the District implement a system of internal controls to provide reasonable assurance that revenue, expenditures, and cash balances are accurately presented on the District's monthly reports.